VAT or transfer duty — which one?

 Helpfully, transfers made under the Part III corporate roll-over rules are also exempt from STT — so a share move that itself qualifies as a section 42 (or section 45) transaction can escape the 0.25%:

-The tax is not payable in respect of a transfer of a security— (a) if the security is transferred to a person— (i) in terms of an asset-for-share transaction referred to in section 42 of the Income Tax Act; (ii) … section 44 …; (iii) … an intra-group transaction referred to in section 45 …; (iv) … an unbundling transaction referred to in section 46 …; (v) … a liquidation distribution referred to in section 47 of the Income Tax Act; …
+(1) The tax is not payable in respect of a transfer of a security— (a) if the security is transferred to a person— (i) in terms of an asset-for-share transaction referred to in section 42 of the Income Tax Act; … (ii) in terms of an amalgamation transaction referred to in section 44 of the Income Tax Act; (iii) in terms of an intra-group transaction referred to in section 45 of the Income Tax Act; (iv) in terms of an unbundling transaction referred to in section 46 of the Income Tax Act; (v) in terms of a liquidation distribution referred to in section 47 of the Income Tax Act; … where the public officer of the relevant company has made a sworn affidavit or solemn declaration that the acquisition of that security complies with the provisions of this paragraph;

 Two points on that exemption.
 First, it is not limited to section 42 — it also covers section 43, section 44 amalgamations, section 45 intra-group transfers, section 46 unbundlings and section 47 liquidation distributions, and the list above is not exhaustive of every STT relief.
 Second, it applies to a transfer; it is not needed for an issue, because an issue of new shares is not a transfer at all under the Act’s definitions — so subscribing for new Newco shares is outside STT from the start.